-We have no internal manufacturing capabilities.
+We have no internal manufacturing capabilities for small molecules.
 To ensure dependable and high quality supply of the API in our toxicology studies and pivotal trials, we rely on GMP-compliant contract manufacturers for small molecules rather than devote capital and resources toward developing or acquiring our own manufacturing facilities.
 Our selection process for small molecule products takes into account the availability of established and cost-effective GMP manufacturing before proceeding to INAD filing.
-We believe that contract manufacturers can manufacture these supplies more cheaply than we could on our own.
+We believe that contract manufacturers can manufacture these supplies more cheaply than we could on our own

-We have or expect to have a sufficient supply of formulated drugs for our potential launch of KIND-012 and to conduct our pivotal trial of KIND-010, as well as our currently planned toxicology studies.
+We have or expect to have a sufficient supply of formulated drugs for our potential launch of Zimeta and Mirataz.
 We also have identified multiple potential contract manufacturers to provide commercial supplies of the formulated drug product candidates if they are approved for marketing.
-We intend to secure contract manufacturers with established track records of quality product supply and significant experience with regulatory requirements of the FDA and the EMA.
+We have or intend to secure contract manufacturers with established track records of quality product supply and significant experience with regulatory requirements of the FDA and the EMA.

-For biologics, we are establishing our own GMP manufacturing capabilities and anticipate proceeding to GMP manufacturing in 2016.
+For biologics, we are establishing our own GMP manufacturing capabilities and anticipate proceeding to GMP manufacturing in the mid-2017.
 The USDA regulates the manufacture of pet biologics under standards that are less stringent than those for human biologics, which may reduce the cost of goods of our biologic product candidates relative to human biologics.